HelenOS/harbours/README.rst

 - configure the application or somehow prepare it for building
 - actually build it

-Look into existing files how does this process typically looks like.

 If you want to print an informative message to the screen, it is recommended to use ``msg()`` function as it would make the message more visible.